RumeelHussainbnb/CoreDAODocs/docs/FAQs/delegator-faqs.md

 By delegating CORE to Validators, CORE holders can help secure the network and share in system rewards.
 Please refer to the detailed [guide](../stake-and-delegate/delegating-core) on CORE Delegation for more details.

+### What are the minimum requirements for BTC abd BTC Hash Power delegation?
+For BTC and BTC hash power delegation the minimum requirement is that of 7 days, i.e., you cannot un-delegate your stake prior to 7 days.
+Technically, (\`CLTV timestamp - transaction confirmation timestamp > 7 days\`).

 ### 4. What are the benefits of delegating BTC or CORE tokens?

 This type of delegation allows BTC and CORE token holders to support specific validators by delegating their tokens to them.
 In return, validators use the aggregated power to secure the network, validate transactions, and produce blocks.
 Delegators share in the rewards earned by their chosen validators, receiving a portion of the transaction fees and block rewards in proportion to their stake.